• Skip to primary navigation

 • Preheat oven to 350 ℉

-• Now, heat oil in a large skillet over a medium heat.
+• When you're ready to cook, heat oil in a large skillet over a medium heat.
 Cook the salmon cakes for 3 minutes.
 Carefully turn over with a spatula and cook for an additional 3 minutes.

 Serve with tartar sauce or spicy mayo and garnish with chopped chives.